 Sea level has undergone significant changes since the last ice age.
 20,000 years ago, when much of the world’s water was accumulated in giant ice sheets in the north, ocean level was some 130 m lower than now.
-When the ice sheets melted, sea level rised.
-Especially quick this rise was 14,000 – 8,000 years ago, when many formerly dry areas of land were inundated.
-Many ancient human settlements along the sea level now were deep under the sea.
+When the ice sheets melted, sea level raised.
+Especially quick this rise was 14,000 – 8,000 years ago when many formerly dry areas of land were inundated.
+Many ancient human settlements at the sea level now were deep under the sea.

-Sea level rise continues up to this day and most likely is accelerated by the global warming.
+Sea level rise continues up to this day and most likely is accelerated by global warming.